ronenl1/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Prerequisites

-## Google Cloud Platform
+## Amazon Web Services Platform

-This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
-[Sign up](https://cloud.google.com/free/) for $300 in free credits.

-[Estimated cost](https://cloud.google.com/products/calculator/#id=78df6ced-9c50-48f8-a670-bc5003f2ddaa) to run this tutorial: $0.22 per hour ($5.39 per day).

-> The compute resources required for this tutorial exceed the Google Cloud Platform free tier.
+> The compute resources required for this tutorial exceed the Amazon Web Services free tier.

-## Google Cloud Platform SDK
+## Amazon Web Services CLI

-### Install the Google Cloud SDK
+### Install the Amazon Web Services CLI

-Follow the Google Cloud SDK [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility.
+Follow the Amazon Web Services CLI [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility.

 Verify the Google Cloud SDK version is 218.0.0 or higher: